Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Associated Quantum Vector Bundles and Gauge Quantum Linear Connections

 \section{Associated Quantum Vector Bundles and Gauge Quantum Linear Connections}

-In this section, we are going to present the highlights of the theory of associated quantum vector bundles and gauge quantum linear connections.
-For more details, the reader is encourage to consult the references \cite{saldym,sald2}.
+This section is entirely based on reference \cite{sald2}.
+The reader is encourage to consult this reference for more details.
 Let $\zeta=(P,B,\Delta_P)$ be a quantum $\G$--bundle with a differential calculus and a $\G$--corepresentation $\delta^V$ $\in$ $\T$.
-According to Proposition 15 of reference \cite{saldym}, the space
+According to Section IIC of reference \cite{saldym}, the space

-is a finitely generated projective left $\Omega^\bullet(B)$--module, where the structure of left $\Omega^\bullet(B)$--module is given by left multiplication with elements of $\Omega^\bullet(B)$.
+is a finitely generated projective left/right $\Omega^\bullet(B)$--module, where the structure of left/right $\Omega^\bullet(B)$--module is given by left/right multiplication with elements of $\Omega^\bullet(B)$.
 Furthermore, the following relation holds (\cite{saldym})

 In accordance with reference \cite{sald2}, we have a left $\Omega^\bullet(B)$--module isomorphism given by

 with inverse given by

 Since for any $\delta^V$, $\delta^W$ $\in$ $\T$ and every finite--dimensional $\G$--corepresentation $\delta^{V}$ is the direct sum of a finite number of elements of $\T$ (\cite{woro1}), it follows that $\Mor(\delta^V,\Delta_\Hor)$ is a finitely generated projective left $\Omega^\bullet(B)$--module for every $\delta^{V}$ $\in$ $\Obj(\Rep_{\G})$.
 Moreover, by applying equation (\ref{3.f5}) to each summand $\delta^{V_j}$ $\in$ $\T$ in the decomposition $\delta^V\cong \bigoplus^m_{j=1} \delta^{V_j}$, this equation naturally extends to every $\tau$ $\in$ $\Mor(\delta^V,\Delta_\Hor)$.
 Similarly, the map $\Upsilon_V$ can be extended to every $\delta^{V}$ $\in$ $\Obj(\Rep_{\G})$.
 Apparently, $\Upsilon_{V}$ depends on the set of generators $\{ T^\l_k\}^{d_V}_{k=1}$ of $\Mor(\delta^{V},\Delta_P)$.
 However, the uniqueness of the inverse map ensures that $\Upsilon_{V}$ is independent of the choice of this set.